jeevanantham2002/VerbalCoding-Master/README.md

 # VerbalCoding-Master
-Verbal Coding is a combined verbal programming language and platform, which empowers visually impaired people to engage in coding for recreational, educational, and profressional uses.
+Verbal Coding is a combined verbal programming language and platform, which empowers visually impaired people to engage in coding for recreational, educational, and professional uses.

 The app includes a proprietary pipeline that converts between verbal programming language and a mainstream language (currently Python, Java, JavaScript are supported).
 This way, visually impaired users are integrated with existing software engineering teams.